 Coworking is what kicked off the shared office phenomenon and is the best option for most of the ‘light’ workers.
 This offering means you’re comfortable with changing settings, you don’t have a lot of office supplies or stuff to tote around.
 Realistically most of your operations can be conducted from your laptop, phone, or pen and paper (pen and paper: vintage, I know) and then everything is taken with at the end of the day.

 With WIFI becoming a universal privilege to most coworking spaces in the city, it’s increasingly easier to operate entirely out of a backpack.
 Available in both month to month and longer term options, getting bogged down in a ridiculous contract isn’t a requirement when signing on.
 Sit down, plug in, and do your thing.
-Coworking is offered at most Bond Collective locations, the only exception being at our ‘step up spaces’ like 60 Broad.
+Coworking is offered at most Bond Collective locations, like the coworking space in Downtown Los Angeles, the only exception being at our ‘step up spaces’ like 60 Broad.
 Locker rentals, phone booths, and fridge space make coworking all the more attractive and flexible.

 Dedicated Desks are by far one of our most popular offerings.
 The advantages: low cost, ability to leave your belongings (computer screen, notebooks, keyboards, etc.) and a guaranteed workspot every day.
 The disadvantage (kind of): you might need to get to know your neighbor!
 (Though your prized dual monitor setup and bobbleheads will outshine Jeff and the awful small talk he tries to make every morning.)
 Workstations are the most ideal form of operating for a very specific archetype of individual.
 Popular primarily among programmers, designers and writers, I’m not exaggerating in saying that the ability to leave a monitor will brighten that person’s day.
 I admittedly was a skeptic at first, but standing desks are also increasingly popular in dedicated areas, providing the ability to stretch your legs when you forget that they’re still attached to your waist.